 Commercial drivers are held to higher and stricter standards than other licensees.
 Both federal regulations and Georgia law establish the criteria for commercial disqualifications, which withdraw the commercial driving privileges.
 Commercial disqualifications are generally triggered by traffic-related offenses and these offenses are divided into four distinct categories:

 - Major Traffic Offenses

 - Out-of-Service Order Violations

-Georgia DUI Lawyer Richard Lawson has been handling DUI cases involving CDL Drivers for almost 20 years.
+Georgia DUI Lawyer Richard Lawson has been handling DUI cases involving CDL Drivers for more than 20 years.
 He is a Former Georgia DUI Prosecutor who puts his experience to work for your 7 days a week, 365 days a year.
 Call anytime, day or night, for immediate legal attention.